-Ottoman Empire was founded in 1299 by Osman Ghazi and consistently grew from 1299 to 1683.
+Ottoman Empire was founded in 1299 by Osman Ghazi (aka Othman) and consistently grew from 1299 to 1683.
 The first 10 rulers of the Ottoman Empire is considered as the most successful kings.
 In this article, you can discover facts about Ottoman history accompanied by map of the Ottoman Empire.

-Ottomans Kings carried these titles: Sultan (Arabic: King, Ruler), Padişah (Persian: Shah Of the World), Khan (Turkish: Referring to ancestors from Central Asia)
+Ottomans Kings carried these titles: Sultan (Arabic: King, Ruler), Padishah (Persian: Shah Of the World), Khan (Turkish: Referring to ancestors from Central Asia)

 Additionally the first two rulers, Osman I and Orhan were called as Ghazi (The warrior) since the Ottomans were no more than a warlike principality then.
 Murad I (1362-1389) considered as the first Sultan, since he built the foundations of Ottoman army, society, laws of the Ottoman State.

 The Ottoman Sultans also carried the title of Caliph (Halifa) from the time of Selim I (1512-1520).
 Caliph is an Islamic title.
 Meaning the spiritual leader of Islamic World.
 This religious title was used by the Ottoman Sultans after the conquest of Mecca and Medina.